-- Ensure transmission is in Park position, and Parking Brakes are engaged.
-Do not insert the key in the ignition yet.
+- Ensure transmission is in Park position and Parking Brakes are engaged.
+Do not insert the key into the ignition yet.

-- Pull the hood release under the dashboard the hood of the Subaru.
+- Pull the hood release under the dashboard of the hood Subaru.

 - Connect the other red clamp on the other end of the jumper cables to the car’s positive terminal with a good battery.

 Connect the black clamp to the negative battery terminal on the car with the good battery.

 - Lastly, connect the black cable to an unpainted bolt on the Subaru with the dead battery.
 A strut tower bolt, for example.